-So in order to minimize the amount of stress in our lives, we have chosen not to be a double income family.
+In order to minimize the amount of stress in our lives, we have chosen not to be a double income family.
 My staying at home, taking care of the house, is a decision we made because we felt it was more important to have the luxury of time together, rather than material luxuries.
 The daycare system in Denmark these years are under immense pressure to be more effective, save money etc and the quality of childcare is not was it was when I was a child.
 Simply put, there are more children and less adults to look after them in every daycare facility.
-So I did not feel comfortable leaving our son to fend for himself among 40 other children 8 hours everyday.
+So I did not feel safe leaving our son to fend for himself among 40 other children 8 hours everyday.
 As I would have, had I gone to work full time outside our home.

 When he does go to kindergarten now, it is a couple of days a week and purely for the social interaction with kids his own age.
 There is no stress in the morning to get going.
 He is the last one there in in the morning and the first to be picked up in the early afternoon.
 And he does not have to go if he wants to stay at home.
 No force and no pressure.
 No stress.